London & Surrey | Complimentary Cake Delivery

 But it doesn’t have to be this way!

 To make a vegan cake light in texture, start with your oven.
-Make sure it’s been at the temperature you need it to be for at least fifteen minutes before you put your cake mixture in.
+Make sure it’s pre-heated properly before you put your cake mixture in.
 That way you can be sure that there’s an even temperature throughout the oven which will help with the rising.

 Getting your tin lined and ready in advance is a good plan too.
 If you leave your mixture standing around while you deal with your tins, it has the chance to lose air and go flat, leading to less rising and a denser texture.

-Cream margarine and sugar together with an electric whisk to capture air bubbles and when it comes to adding flour, measure it out exactly.
+If your recipe calls for creaming margarine and sugar together, do it with an electric whisk to capture air bubbles.
+And when it comes to adding flour, measure it out exactly.
 Too much flour will contribute to a dense cake but if you sift the flour in, high in the air, that can help to capture more air.
 Great for light and fluffy cakes.

 Whatever you do, be sure to fold not beat in the flour since overbeating will develop the gluten more, resulting in heaviness.